 Nicotine, a primary chemical substance in tobacco, becomes brown as soon as it comes into contact with oxygen.
 However, this chemical reaction that nicotine undergoes is not the only culprit behind smoking stains on teeth.
 The porous nature of the tooth enamel allows for the easy absorption of nicotine particles.
-This causes teeth to become discoloured, but the staining is not uniform because of the process of inhalation.
+This causes teeth to become discoloured, however, the staining is not uniform because of the process of inhalation.
 It's usually only the edges and gum lines that show significant discolouration.

 That's the short version of the science behind smokers' teeth stains, and it explains why they can be so stubborn.
 Bad breath (halitosis) is another way that smoking affects oral health.
-But did you know smoking is bad for teeth in other ways?
+But, did you know smoking is bad for teeth in other ways?

 Does smoking cause tooth decay?

 Nicotine causes a reduction in the flow of saliva, which promotes dry mouth symptoms.
 What this means is that in people who smoke, the saliva is not thick enough to offer the same degree of protection to teeth as in non-smokers.
-So although smoking does not directly cause tooth decay, it affects the mouth's natural defence system and makes it harder for smokers to maintain optimal oral health.
+So, although smoking does not directly cause tooth decay, it affects the mouth's natural defence system and makes it harder for smokers to maintain optimal oral health.

 For this reason, smokers are at greater risk of tooth decay and gum disease and should take extra care with their oral hygiene.
 Exposed tooth roots in teeth damaged by smoking can lead to heightened sensitivity too.